 Applicants who apply for admission to graduate programs must have a baccalaureate degree from an accredited institution.
+Official scores from the Graduate Record Examination (GRE), Miller Analogies (MAT), or the Graduate Management Admissions Test (GMAT) are required for admission to degree program unless otherwise stated by individual degree programs (see degree program requirements later in the catalog).
+Scores must be no older than five (5) years at the time of application.
+Scores are not required for applicants who currently hold a Master's degree from an accredited institution unless otherwise stated by the specific degree program.
 Applicants should consult the program section in the catalog for admission requirements specific to each program of study.
-In particular, programs that admit students as a cohort may have an admission timeline and requirements that are different from the requirements outlined below.
-Students who do not meet all requirements to be admitted unconditionally may be admitted under one of the following admission categories.
+In particular, programs that admit students as a cohort may have an admission timeline and requirements to be admitted unconditionally may be admitted under one of the following admission categories.
 A student who is admitted unconditionally to pursue a degree may be eligible for financial aid.
 Except as mandated by an accrediting body, applicants who earned their undergraduate degree(s) from Fayetteville State University do not have to make a separate request for official transcript(s) to the Office of the Registrar.